MicrosoftDocs/customer-insights/topics/developers/downloads/tutorials/ios-objc.md

 appTarget2.trackEvent("eventName", withProperties:properties)
 ```

 You’re done!
-When you run your app or library, it sends a telemetry event when it launches.
+When you run your app or library, it will send a telemetry event when it launches.